 - Cut soap into bars: Remove from mold and cut soap into bars: Do this after 24-48 hours.
 Cut your soap with a stainless steel knife.
 Do not use your soap at this point, it still needs to cure.
 If you use it, your skin might suffer from a chemical burn.
 The lye is still reacting with the oil, only once this process is complete (curing), then you can use your soap.

-- Let your soap cure: Like good wine, good soap needs a long time to cure.
+- Let your soap cure: Like good wine, good soap needs time to cure.
 The saponification process is still taking place, and your soap is still not safe to use.
-Place your bars in a well-ventilated place, away from direct sunlight and allow them to cure for 3-6 months for best results, but a minimum of 1 week until it is safe to use.
+Place your bars in a well-ventilated place, away from direct sunlight and allow them to cure for a minimum of 1 week until it is safe to use, and 3-6 months for best results.
 The longer the cure, the better (but not more than 10 months).
 Remember to turn them occasionally (every week is good), so that each side gets exposure to the air.

 - Lather up!
 You can use this soap as a body wash, shampoo bar or to wash the dishes.
 You can even grate it up and put about half a cup in the washing machine for laundry.
 It’s that versatile!

 - The time that soap takes to cure.
 This recipe uses the room temperature/ cold process method, but if you’d like to cut the curing time substantially, then you may want to consider the hot process method.
 This method requires you to be much more precise with temperatures, you need a crock pot/ slow cooker and the method is much longer (2 hours to the mold step), but the curing stage is much shorter.
 Whereas, the cold process method is quick (30 minutes to the mold step), but the curing stage is longer.

 - You can completely customize this soap recipe.
 You can use any oil, and also add essential oils/ scents, colouring and textures according to your preferences.

 - You can make organic soap in bulk, and save the cost of purchasing it all the time.